-Did you know that 1 out of every 7 canned goods donated to U.S charities gets thrown out?
+Did you know that 1 out of every 7 canned good donated to U.S charities gets thrown out?
 It’s not because food isn’t needed, it’s because food drives and can donations have often been excuses for people to clear out their pantry of anything expired or undesirable.

 But if you wouldn’t eat it, why should they?
 Anything passed the expiration date is tossed, and usually into a landfill.
 If possible, the best thing to do is compost the food inside and reuse or recycle its packaging.